ElvisTang123/Sumo_Bot/README.md

 # Accomplishments
 * Built a robot with 4 DC motors, 2 light reflect sensors, a laser ToF sensor, an IMU sensor, and a 3D printed shell
 * Designed a PCB board containing voltage regulator, fuse, MCU chip, motor drivers, and voltage monitoring circuit
+* Developed mannul mode and auto mode for